Mimi Smith

 After her younger sister Julia Lennon separated from her husband, Julia and her son, the young John Lennon, moved in with a new partner, but Smith contacted Liverpool's Social Services and complained about his sleeping in the same bed as the two adults.
 Julia was eventually persuaded to hand over the care of John to the Smiths.
 He lived with the Smiths for most of his childhood and remained close to his aunt, even though she was highly dismissive of his musical ambitions, his girlfriends and wives.
 She often told the teenage Lennon: "The guitar's all right, John, but you'll never make a living out of it".

 In 1965, John bought her a bungalow in Poole, Dorset, where she lived until her death in 1991.
 Despite later losing touch with other family members, he kept in close contact with Mimi and telephoned her every week until his death in 1980.
-The Smiths' house in Liverpool was later donated to The National Trust.
+The Smiths' original Liverpool house was later bought and donated to The National Trust by John's widow Yoko Ono.